mobbr/mobbr-browser-plugin-firefox/README.md

 This is very easy, we need a Firefox port of this Chrome version: https://github.com/mobbr/mobbr-browser-plugin-chrome

-We will be pledging money on the open issues of this repo.
-Check the issues for details.
+We will be pay 0.2BTC on this repo once an initial working version is committed.
+Payments to this repo can be followed here: